IsrafilMatter/PythonNumberProcessingPrograms/README.md

 # Python Number Processing Programs

 This repository contains a collection of Python programs demonstrating various number processing techniques, mathematical operations, and input handling.
-The programs are organized into four batches, each focusing on different aspects of number manipulation.
+The programs are organized, each focusing on different aspects of number manipulation.

 ## Basic Number Operations
 1. **Number Comparison**